Jim-JMCD/syncBKUP/README.md

    * **-v** Verbosity.
 Set to lowest verbisity used in individual logs.
    * **--backup --backup-dir** These create the version directories
    * **--no-links** Do not follow or use symbolic links.
-   * **--delete** At synchrinisation, anything deleted on source is mirrored in the repository.
+   * **--delete** At synchronisation, anything deleted on source is mirrored in the repository.
 Deleted files and directories saved in the version directories
    * **--log-file** This appends the output created by rsync and the -v option to a designated log file.

 Compression not used becasue it only of benefits IP network synchronisations.
 If compression is enabled for non-networked transfers synchronisations have to do a lot of unnecessary processing of compression.
 Rsync will not compress files that are already compressed (most multimedia) and small files.